atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-sql-aggregations-work-1.md

 number: 120
 authors:
 - author: _people/matt.md
-reviewers:
+reviewers: []
 feedback_doc_url: https://docs.google.com/document/d/1sLpiaEW0K1azJLyFp6Va0UJFR3jU3YljuMcg2TUpoDY/edit?usp=sharing
-image:
+image: ''
 description: Visualize how SQL aggregates data by viewing examples of COUNT, AVG, and SUM
 is_featured: false
 img_border_on_default: false
+meta_title: ''
+published: false

 ---
 SQL COUNT is the most common type of Aggregation in SQL, it counts the number of rows in a column or table.
 COUNT(*) tells SQL to count the number of rows of the whole table.
 COUNT(some column) tells SQL to count the number of non-null rows in that column.